N1FFY/n1ff.xyz-qb-drugdealing/README.md

 - Configurable prices and amount sold.
 - Configurable alert notifications.
 - Runs at 0.00 ms idle and in use except when listening for keypress

+###### n1ff.xyz-moneywash
+- Easy Installation
+- QB-Target based to interact
+- Allows for unlimited money items to be used.
+- Configurable prices for the drugs
+- Configurable config amounts.
+- Configurable messages and item requirements
+- Noobie Friendly
+- Runs at 0.00 ms idle and in use

 ## Dependencies:
 [QB-Target](https://github.com/BerkieBb/qb-target)